 ~ The Good ~

-GE’s Ecomagination project is another fine example of crowdstorming, allowing consumers to contribute ideas and knowledge that can be used to help reduce the company’s environmental impact.
+GE’s Ecomagination project is another great example of crowdstorming.
+GE encourages consumers to contribute ideas and knowledge to help reduce the company’s environmental impact.
 It’s a “win-win” situation that is turning a lot of heads, and for good reason.

 ~ The Bad ~